Society for Culinary Arts & Letters

 - Any images posted with permission of the copyright owner must be accompanied by an attribution notice that takes this form: Copyright © John Smith, all rights reserved, reproduced with permission.

-- Copyrighted text may be posted up to approximately 150 words or 15% of the original work, whichever is less, for purposes of discussion, commentary and criticism.
+- A copyrighted image or an excerpt from copyrighted text may be posted for purposes of discussion, commentary and criticism.

-- Fair use is determined on a case-by-case basis: if you believe a removed post satisfied the fair use doctrine, or if you are the owner of intellectual property that you believe has been posted in violation of the fair use doctrine, please contact the Society at email@example.com
+- Despite your belief that you've followed all of the rules above, your post might still be deleted.
+Fair use is murky and confusing, and eG Forums staff handle posts on a case-by-case basis: if you believe a removed post satisfied the Fair Use doctrine, or if you are the owner of intellectual property that you believe has been posted in violation of the Fair Use doctrine, please contact the Society at email@example.com

 - Material in the public domain may be posted without limitation; however members are responsible for ascertaining that works are indeed in the public domain.